 Permission Required: No

-In this course, students will gain an in depth understanding of how the field of documentary film has been divided into a handful of broadly understood formal approaches, which developed in rough historical succession: montage and propaganda; poetic forms, narrated exposition, fly-on-the-wall, participatory and performative.
-As each approach, or mode, was developed, it enjoyed its day in the sun.
-Today, they are essentially all up for grabs, filmmakers picking and choosing which method(s) works best for their project at hand.
-Why did they emerge when they did, and what – if any – is the preferred mode of the present?
-Do these different approaches signify different degrees of “truth” vs. “manipulation?”
-These historical, formal and ethical questions will be discussed in the context of close viewing of some of the great examples in each genre, as well as assigned readings - a combination of filmmakers’ and scholarly writings.
-Students will additionally have the opportunity to gain direct experience with a few of the primary documentary modes via a number of optional hands-on exercises.
-The course thus provides a working familiarity with the body of theory that has developed for over a century of documentary filmmaking, and offers a good foundation for the student wishing to embark on further academic research or his/her own documentary project.
+In this course, students gain an understanding of how the field of documentary film has been divided into a handful of broadly understood formal approaches, which developed in rough historical succession: montage and propaganda; poetic forms, narrated exposition, fly-on-the-wall, participatory and performative.
+Historical, formal and ethical questions are discussed in the context of close viewing of examples in various documentary approaches along with readings by film scholars and filmmakers.
+The course thus provides a working familiarity with a body films and the literature that has developed for over a century of documentary filmmaking, and offers a good foundation for the student wishing to embark on further academic research or his/her own documentary project.

 Course Open to: Majors Only